 Essential Health Benefits

-If you buy a plan through a Health Insurance Marketplace, your insurance will cover the preventive services and at least 10 essential health benefits required by the Affordable Care Act (ACA).
-All private health insurance plans offered in federally facilitated marketplaces will offer the following 10 essential health benefits:
+These preventive services include shots and certain health screenings.
+If you buy a plan through the Health Insurance Marketplace, your insurance will cover the preventive services.
+It will also cover at least 10 essential health benefits required by the Affordable Care Act (ACA).
+All private health insurance plans offered in federally facilitated marketplaces will offer the following 10 essential health benefits (EHBs):

 - Ambulatory patient services (outpatient care you get without being admitted to a hospital)